Kimjang: Kimchi-Making Experience 김장

 History of Kimjang

-The history of this process of making and preserving kimchi is said to have started as far back as when the Three Kingdoms of ancient Korea existed (so we're looking as old as 57BCE)!
+The history of this process of making and preserving kimchi is said to have started as far back as when the Three Kingdoms of ancient Korea existed (so we're looking at 57 BCE)!

 This process of preserving and fermenting vegetables continued to live on and is now known worldwide.
 With its long history, it is no wonder that it was listed as a UNESCO Intangible Cultural Heritage in 2013.

 Down below are pictures that were taken in 2015, when my family visited my father in Korea.
-We took a trip to Busan from Seoul making stops along the way.
+We took a trip to Busan from Seoul, making stops along the way.

 Laura and her son in front of onggi (earthenware pots).